dhia680/Encoder-Decoder-Translation-Project/README.md

 ### Requirements :
 - Actually, not all the packages in the file requirements.txt are required for this project.
 This file will be soon updated.

+### N.B:
+This is my 1st NLP project.
+So it means something to me.
+It was trained on a single T4 GPU for less than 1h, on a vocabulary size of around 10K and a maximum sequence length of 20.
+Hence, you shouldn't expect it to perform very well 😁.